helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The immediacy of mystic experience simply means that we know God just as we know other objects.</h3 quote>
+<h3 quote align='center'>The worst part of having success is to try finding someone who is happy for you.</h3 quote>

 ---